spedas/pyspedas_examples/README.md

 # pySPEDAS Examples

-This project contains examples and turorials of pySPEDAS.
+This project contains examples and turorials for pySPEDAS.

 pySPEDAS is a python version of the Space Physics Environment Data Analysis Software ([SPEDAS](http://spedas.org/wiki)) framework.